-We find feminist bloggers, seemingly unhinged in their plight against obstructive gender norms, shamelessly republish unfounded interpretations on narrations, which are unjustifiably considered equivocal by their uneducated peers, but fairly straightforward and direct to anyone who is of sound-mind, versed in hadith literature, and w/ a first-hand understanding of the texts, as opposed to merely a second-hand understanding of the context.
+We find feminist bloggers, unhinged in their “plight” against what they consider obstructive gender norms, shamelessly republish unfounded interpretations on unequivocal narrations unjustifiably considered equivocal by their uneducated peers… ahadith that are unambiguous to anyone who is of sound-mind, versed in hadith literature, and w/ a first-hand understanding of the texts, as opposed to merely a second-hand understanding of the context.

 These feminist bloggers never fail to implicitly subject themselves, as women, to the male standard; measuring their worth against men.
 Making a competition of something that was never meant to be one.
 Islam explicitly makes it clear that men and women complete each other, as opposed to inciting one against the other.

 Now you find Muslim feminist bloggers going the extra mile by reflecting their unfounded specious feminist principles on the greatest women of the Salaf (pious predecessors), decontextualising cherry-picked narratives, and coupling it with a “progressive” outlook championed by contemporary, ratbag, self-proclaimed spiritual scholars; you’ll come to see through their guise by the end of this article.

 “Stepfeed” ever-exacerbating the matter, commission their reprobate authors to write about semi-serious issues when not recycling anything remotely provocative and against the patriarchy into an article.

 From gratifying themselves by publishing articles advocating for “queer-friendly mosques”, that accommodate people who build their entire identity on their sexual perversions, to cheering on an obscure mosque “with a female imam”, where of course the rows consist of hijabless women and beardless men, nestled against each other in an unornamented room, unsure whether their worship consists solely of disobedience.